cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("bmixture")` provides statistical tools for Bayesian estimation for the finite mixture of distributions, mainly mixture of Gamma, Normal and t-distributions.
--   `r pkg("Bmix")` is a bare-bones implementation of sampling algorithms for a variety of Bayesian stick-breaking (marginally DP) mixture models, including particle learning and Gibbs sampling for static DP mixtures, particle learning for dynamic BAR stick-breaking, and DP mixture regression.
 -   `r pkg("REBayes")` is a package for empirical Bayes estimation using Kiefer-Wolfowitz maximum likelihood estimation.